gitlabhq/omnibus-gitlab/doc/settings/puma.md

 # Puma

-NOTE: **Note** Puma support is EXPERIMENTAL at this time.
-We do not recommend using it in production yet.

 Puma is a multi-threaded HTTP 1.1 server for Ruby applications.
 To enable Puma, be sure to disable Unicorn: